 'Pop in paper flowers for more color and a stronger shape,' she adds.

-10. Set the table with a decorative centerpiece
+13. Uplift your coffee table with a decorative centerpiece

 'Place a seasonal arrangement in the center of the room to draw the eye – day or night,' says Sara Bird.
 'Use a cake stand on which to raise and house a glass vase with a candle placed inside.
 Dress with seasonal foliage, flowers, berries and finds as the season changes.'